 3. Improve core service performance

 A firm should not be considering cross-selling if it does not have the fundamentals right.
 Do you know if your clients are satisfied?
 Through data, not anecdote.
-It is also not enough to just have high levels of service performance; our benchmarking data shows that firms that are not improving over time are falling behind.
+It’s not enough to simply provide high levels of service; Beaton’s benchmarking data reveals that firms failing to continuously improve over time are actually falling behind the competition.

 4. Consider your brand